Mary Wells

-Mary Esther Wells (May 13, 1943 – July 26, 1992) was an American singer, who helped to define the emerging sound of Motown in the early 1960s.
+Mary Esther Wells (May 13, 1943 – July 26, 1992) was an American singer who helped to define the emerging sound of Motown in the early 1960s.

-Along with the Supremes, the Miracles, the Temptations, Martha Reeves and the Vandellas and the Four Tops, Wells was said to have been part of the charge in black music onto radio stations and record shelves of mainstream America, "bridging the color lines in music at the time".

-With a string of hit singles composed mainly by Smokey Robinson, including "The One Who Really Loves You", "Two Lovers" and the Grammy-nominated "You Beat Me to the Punch", all in 1962, plus her signature hit, "My Guy" (1964), she became recognized as "The Queen of Motown" until her departure from the company in 1964, at the height of her success.
+Signing with Motown at the age of 17, Wells's best-known hit singles include "The One Who Really Loves You", "Two Lovers" and "You Beat Me to the Punch".
+Her signature hit, "My Guy" (1964), was her biggest international single and her only number-one hit on the Billboard Hot 100.
+During Wells's Motown tenure, she was nicknamed "the Queen of Motown".

+Wells's early success with Motown led her to become part of the era's surge in black music on radio stations and record shelves in mainstream America, "bridging the color lines in music at the time".

+Wells left Motown shortly after "My Guy" peaked at number one, and she subsequently struggled to release songs through big and small record labels until her death from cancer in June 1992.
+Wells was nominated for induction into the Rock and Roll Hall of Fame in 1987 and was later inducted into the National Rhythm and Blues Hall of Fame.

 Life and career

-Early life (1943–1960)
+1943–1961: Early life and career

 Mary Esther Wells was born near Detroit's Wayne State University on May 13, 1943, to Geneva Campbell Wells, a mother who worked as a domestic, and Arthur Wells, an absentee father.
 One of three children, she contracted spinal meningitis at the age of two and struggled with partial blindness, deafness in one ear and temporary paralysis.
 At age 10, Wells contracted tuberculosis.
 During her early years, Wells lived in Black Bottom and struggled with poverty.
 By age 12, she was helping her mother with house cleaning work.

 Wells used singing as her comfort from her pain, first singing in a Detroit Baptist church at the age of ten.
 By her teen years, she participated in talent shows.
 But Wells initially had no plans to be a professional singer until Detroit-based artists Little Willie John, Jackie Wilson and The Miracles began having mainstream hits.
-By the late 1950s, R&B and doo-wop groups formed all over the city and Wells tried joining several groups who turned her down.
+By the late 1950s, R&B and doo-wop groups formed all over the city and Wells unsuccessfully tried joining several groups.
 Wells eventually was discovered by Johnnie Mae Matthews in 1960, who signed her to her Northern Records label.
-Despite the promise of producing her, Wells left after Matthews failed to book a session due to Matthews' attention on the Distants, led by future Temptations founder Otis Williams.
+Despite the promise of producing her, Wells left after Matthews failed to book a session due to Matthews's attention on the Distants, led by future Temptations founder Otis Williams.